XavierCHN/Dota-2-ModKit/README.md

 ## Notes

 Have ideas for new features?
 Let me know!
-Best way to contact me is through the Dota 2 modding IRC.
+Best way to contact me is through the Dota 2 modding IRC or by email: stephennf@gmail.com.